Faltenreich/Diaguard/README.md

 #### Redistribution

 Additionally to the permissions, conditions and limitations of the GPLv3, the permission for redistribution must be manually requested in advance.
-This ensures that neither the original Diaguard app or any fork will be affected negatively by terms and conditions like the [Google Play Developer Distribution Agreement](https://play.google.com/about/developer-distribution-agreement.html).
+This ensures that neither the original software or any fork will be affected negatively by terms and conditions like the [Google Play Developer Distribution Agreement](https://play.google.com/about/developer-distribution-agreement.html).
 If you plan to redistribute this software, please contact the maintainer at [diaguard.de@gmail.com](mailto:diaguard.de@gmail.com).

 #### License